numbas/editor/docs/question/reference.rst

    The CSS preamble allows you to style certain portions of your question, without relying on a custom exam :ref:`theme <themes>`.

 The code written in the :guilabel:`JavaScript` preamble is executed when the question is generated, just before the question's variables are calculated.
-The JavaScript preamble can access the question's properties through the `question` variable.
+The JavaScript preamble can access the question's properties through the ``question`` variable.
 You can see an example of the JavaScript preamble in use at https://numbas.mathcentre.ac.uk/question/2705/jsxgraph-test-preamble-version/.

-You can see what functions are available in JavaScript at `the Numbas code documentation <http://numbas.github.io/Numbas>`_.
+You can see what functions are available in JavaScript at `the Numbas code documentation <https://docs.numbas.org.uk/runtime_api>`_.

 If you want to do something with the display of the question on the page, you have to wait until its HTML has been generated, using the ``HTMLAttached`` signal.
 Here's an example which hides an element in the statement with a given id::

     question.signals.on('HTMLAttached',function() {
-        $(question.display.html).find('.statement #secret').hide();
+        question.display.html.querySelector('.statement #secret').style.visibility = 'hidden';
     });

 The preamble also runs before the question's variables are generated; if you'd like to do something that uses the question's variables, you can either wait for ``HTMLAttached``, or use ``variablesGenerated`` if you need to do something before the HTML is generated.